What you should know about Estate Planning

 Unlike wills, trusts allow the passing of your property outside of probate court.

 Other benefits of this estate plan include protection from court challenges, maintaining your privacy after death, and avoiding a conservatorship.
-An estate planning lawyer in our Sacramento office can help you set up a trust.
+Our estate planning and probate lawyer are serving Sacramento can help you set up an estate planning trust.